ADHD Test, Symptoms & Causes

 Test of Variables of Attention (T.O.V.A)

 The TOVA is a computer administered continuous performance test which is widely used as a screening tool for ADHD.
 It is not a diagnostic tool.
 The TOVA is an objective method for assessing the effectiveness of medication for ADHD, without relying solely on parental/teacher reports and interviews.
-BNC offers the TOVA as a service for paediatricians to titrate prescription ADHD medication.
-Parents can ask their paediatrician for this test to be administered before medication is prescribed, so that the dosage is adjusted appropriately.
-Alternatively, BNC provides this service directly to families.
-The TOVA reduces the likelihood of under or over-medication.
-It ensures that the medication is optimum for the child.
-A computer-generated report is provided to the referring medical practitioner (or to the parents).

-The TOVA scores below compare a child with ADHD who has a minor head injury (MTBI), caused by a fall off a bicycle, to an average or high performer on the test.
+The TOVA scores below compare a child with ADHD who has a minor head injury (mTBI), caused by a fall off a bicycle, to an average or high performer on the test.

-The TOVA requires students to press a micro switch whenever a ‘target’ appears on the screen, and to refrain from pressing it when a ‘non-target’ appears.
+The TOVA requires clients to press a micro switch whenever a ‘target’ appears on the screen, and to refrain from pressing it when a ‘non-target’ appears.
 The scores are compared to age-appropriate norms, which gives us useful objective information on four variables of attention:

-• Ability to sustain attention and mental effort.
+Ability to sustain attention and mental effort.

-• Impulse control.
+Impulse control.

-• Brain processing speed (reaction time).
+Brain processing speed (reaction time).

-• Distractibility (variability in the response times).
+Distractibility (variability in the response times).

 Wechsler Intelligence Scale for Children (WISC V)

-The WISC tests general thinking and reasoning skills of students aged 6-16.
+The WISC V tests general thinking and reasoning skills of students aged 6-16.
 The scores show how well a student compares to thousands of students, of the same age, from across the US and Australia.
 The highest possible score is 160, and the lowest possible score is 40.
 Half of all students will score less than 100, and half of all students will score more than 100.
 Scores from 90 to 109 are considered average.
 This test has three main scores: a Verbal IQ score, a Performance IQ score, and a Full-Scale IQ score.
 The Verbal IQ score indicates how well a student does on tasks that require listening to questions and giving spoken answers.

 These tasks evaluate the skills required for understanding verbal information, thinking with words, and expressing thoughts in words.
 The Performance IQ score indicates how well a student does on tasks that require examining and thinking about design, pictures, puzzles and solving problems without using words.
-The tasks evaluate skills in solving nonverbal problems using hand-eye coordination and working quickly and efficiently with visual information.
-These skills are often referred to as visuo-spatial skills.
+The tasks evaluate skills in solving non-verbal problems using hand-eye coordination and working quickly and efficiently with visual information.
+These skills are often referred to as visuospatial skills.

-The WISC-III has 13 subscales which are used to assess various aspects of verbal and non-verbal (visuo-spatial) intellectual skills.
+The WISC-V has 13 subscales which are used to assess various aspects of verbal and non-verbal (visuo-spatial) intellectual skills.
 The results give a good indication of which cognitive functions are lacking before a therapy plan is formed.

 Red Cell Essential Fatty Acid Profile